-

 - Credit Line

-- Museum purchase, Diane B. Wilsey; Margaret and William R. Hearst III; Michael Taylor Trust; Marcus and Eva Glaser Family through the Ancient Art Council in memory of Roger M. Glaser, PhD; You Lan Tang through the Ancient Art Council in memory of Alice Zia and Samuel K.T.
+- Museum purchase, Diane B. Wilsey; Margaret and Will Hearst; Michael Taylor Trust; Marcus and Eva Glaser Family through the Ancient Art Council in memory of Roger M. Glaser, PhD; You Lan Tang through the Ancient Art Council in memory of Alice Zia and Samuel K.T.
 Chu and of Daniel Chu; Renée Dreyfus through the Ancient Art Council in memory of Professor David Stronach; Lucy Young Hamilton; Gretchen Turner

 - Accession Number